danielpeter/specfem3d_globe/12_changing_the_model.md

 You can replace the `model_aniso_mantle.f90` file by your own version *provided you do not change the call structure of the routine*, i.e., the new routine should take exactly the same input and produce the required relative output.
 Part of the file `model_aniso_mantle.f90` is the subroutine `model_aniso_mantle_broadcast`.
 The call to this routine takes argument `AMM_V` and is used to once-and-for-all read in the static databases related to the anisotropic model.
 When you choose to replace the file `model_aniso_mantle.f90` with your own implementation you *must* provide a `model_aniso_mantle_broadcast` routine, even if it does nothing.
 Model constants and variables read by the routine `model_aniso_mantle_broadcast` are passed through the structure `AMM_V`.
 An alternative anisotropic mantle model should use the same construct.

 > **NOTE:** If you decide to create your own version of file `model_aniso_mantle.f90`, you must add calls to `MPI_BCAST` in file `model_aniso_mantle.f90` after the call to the `read_aniso_mantle_model` subroutine that reads the anisotropic mantle model once and for all in the mesher.
-This is done in order to read the (potentially large) model data files on the master node (which is the processor of rank 0 in our code) only and then send a copy to all the other nodes using an MPI broadcast, rather than using an implementation in which all the nodes would read the same model data files from a remotely-mounted home file system, which could create a bottleneck on the network in the case of a large number of nodes.
+This is done in order to read the (potentially large) model data files on the main node (which is the processor of rank 0 in our code) only and then send a copy to all the other nodes using an MPI broadcast, rather than using an implementation in which all the nodes would read the same model data files from a remotely-mounted home file system, which could create a bottleneck on the network in the case of a large number of nodes.
 For example, in the current call to that routine from `model_aniso_mantle.f90,` we write:
 >
 >     ! the variables read are declared and stored in structure AMM_V
 >       if(myrank == 0) call read_aniso_mantle_model(AMM_V)
 >
->     ! broadcast the information read on the master to the nodes
+>     ! broadcast the information read on the main node to all the nodes
 >       call MPI_BCAST(AMM_V%npar1,1,MPI_INTEGER,0,MPI_COMM_WORLD,ier)
 >       call MPI_BCAST(AMM_V%beta,14*34*37*73,MPI_DOUBLE_PRECISION,0,MPI_COMM_WORLD,ier)
 >       call MPI_BCAST(AMM_V%pro,47,MPI_DOUBLE_PRECISION,0,MPI_COMM_WORLD,ier)